TriplyDB/Documentation/docs/triplydb-js/index.md

 #### Dataset.getService(name: string)

-Returns the serivce with the given `name` for this dataset.
+Returns the service with the given `name` for this dataset.

 ##### Examples